mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/provider_info.md

-# Fediverse Auxiliary Service Providers: Provider-Instance Interaction
+# Fediverse Auxiliary Service Providers: Fediverse Server Interaction

-## 04: Provider Info
+## 04: FASP Information

-Every provider must offer a provider info API endpoint that can be queried to obtain information about the provider.
+Every FASP must offer a FASP information API endpoint that can be queried to obtain information about the FASP.

-This endpoint can be queries using a `GET` call to `/provider_info`.
+This endpoint can be queried using a `GET` call to `/provider_info`.

 OAuth 2.0 scope: `setup`